KusionStack/kusionstack.io/docs/kusion/3-concepts/4-workspace.md

 The `runtimes` are the interface that Kusion interacts with the real infrastructure, which are only configured by the platform engineers in Workspace.
 Kusion supports the runtimes `Kubernetes` and `Terraform` for now.

 For `Kubernetes` runtime, the path of the KubeConfig file is provided to configure, which is specified by the filed `kubeConfig`.
 Besides, the environment variable `KUBECONFIG` is also supported with higher priority.
 If both not set, the default path `$HOME/.kube/config` will be used.
-For the example above, the `kubeConfig` is set in the Worksapce configuration.
+For the example above, the `kubeConfig` is set in the workspace configuration.

 The `Terraform` runtime is composed of multiple Terraform providers' configurations, where the key is the provider name, and the values varies across different providers.
 For the configuration fields, Kusion keeps the same with Terraform, including the supported environment variables.
 Please refer to [Terraform Registry](https://registry.terraform.io/) and find more information.
 For the example above, a sample of aws runtime configuration is given, while the `access_key` and `access_secret` is not set in the Workspace file, and expected setting by the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.